 The head office of ABN (at the time Nederlandsche Handel-Maatschappij) was formerly located at the current premises of the Amsterdam City Archives.
 Designed by Karel de Bazel and Dolf van Gendt, the building opened its doors in 1926.
 ABN significantly expanded its US operations with the acquisition of LaSalle National Bank.
 ABN acquired LaSalle under the leadership of André Batenburg, Chairman of the Managing Board from 1974 to 1985.
 Mr Batenburg was known as a stylish banker with an interest in culture.Read about the history (PDF 973 KB)

 A key figure in the history of Amro Bank is Jan van den Brink.
 He played an important part in rebuilding the Netherlands after 1945 as the Minister of Economic Affairs.
-In 1952, he made the switch to banking and from 1952 to 1978 was on the Board of Amro.
+In 1952, he made the switch to banking and from 1952 to 1978 he was on the Board of Amsterdamsche Bank and Amro.
 Amro Bank relocated from the city centre to its new head office in southeast Amsterdam in 1987.
 With the upcoming expected European integration, the bank decided that year to team up with Belgium’s Generale Bank, although the two never merged.Read about the history (PDF 1 MB)

 Fortis Bank Nederland